 Tip: When contractors’ technical quotations received identical adjectival and risk ratings in a best value contract award, the agency can look beyond the adjectival ratings to consider the significance of the offerors’ differing evaluated technical strengths.

-Tip: In FAR best value procurement definition, where price is less important than the non-price factors, a government agency must meaningfully evaluate cost or price in making its source selection decision.
+Tip: In the best value contracting procurement definition, where price is less important than the non-price factors, a government agency must meaningfully evaluate cost or price in making its source selection decision.

-GAO’s Best Value Analysis for Procurement Contract Awards
+GAO’s Best Value Trade Off Analysis for Procurement Contract Awards

 - A best value procurement contract award process requires the agency’s subjective analysis